 - Banner University Medical Center-South Campus (BUMC-S) serves as an additional clinical training site

-- Outpatient clinics are based out of the "North Hills" and "Alvernon" locations of our Banner - University Medicine Multispecialty Services Clinics, as well as the Orthopaedics Clinic at Banner - University Medical Center South
+- Outpatient clinics are based out of the "North Hills" and "Alvernon" and "River Road" locations of our Banner - University Medicine Multispecialty Services Clinics, as well as the Orthopaedics Clinic at Banner - University Medical Center South.

 For an opportunity to experience private practice, there are rotations throughout the residency with community partners in Tucson.